Noëlle Lenoir: Other pro bono functions

+Controversies

+In 2015, both the rightwing Figaro and leftwing Libération newspapers published articles alleging potential conflicts of interests concerning her role with a pharmaceutical lab.
+In an interview with the Journal de Dimanche, she denied any conflict.
+In 2024 and 2025, she attracted attention after strenuous media defences of Israel and its armed forces during the Gaza conflict, becoming a favoured commentator of the CNews television channel.
+In August 2025, SOS Racisme filed a complaint against Noëlle Lenoir, accusing her of having made racist remarks about Algerians on a Vincent Bolloré channel.

 Press / media

-Mrs Lenoir is a columnist on European matters for a variety of French newspapers.
-She was editor for the BFM radio station, France-Culture radio,France 24 TV station in partnership with HEC.
+Lenoir is a columnist on European matters for a variety of French newspapers.
+She was editor for the BFM radio station, France-Culture radio, France 24 TV station in partnership with HEC.
 She was responsible for the "Europe" blog of the L'Express weekly magazine till 2020.
 She has made several publications about the caricaturist Honoré Daumier.
 She is honorary President of the Society for the Friends of Daumier which she created in 1994.